 One constant throughout our stay at the Animal Kingdom Lodge was great cast members, and our server at Boma was no exception.
 This gregarious man was charming and easy to locate without being around too often.
-We were seated near a tall window and had a nice view of the path heading towards the pool and the Mara.
+We sat near a tall window and had a nice view of the path heading towards the pool and the Mara.
 Unlike Sanaa, Boma does not offer views of the savanna.
 Even so, it’s still an interesting location with attractive fixtures.
 There’s a very different feeling there than at a normal theme park restaurant.
 The tables are close together but not too cramped.

 Boma offers a nice mix of standard breakfast fare with more unique options.
 There were more than enough choices for us and the girls, yet it never felt overwhelming.
 This isn’t a Vegas-style buffet and still feels intimate within the open dining area.
 The quality was high even with normal dishes like eggs and bacon.
 Boma’s signature drink is the Jungle Juice, and it’s quite tasty…maybe too tasty.
 The mix of orange juice, passion fruit juice, and guava juice is sweet but not overwhelming.
 I also had quite a lot of the coffee, which was also a solid choice.

-The highlight was easily the French toast bread pudding, which was good on its own but pushed to new heights by the pecan caramel sauce.
+The highlight was easily the French toast bread pudding, good on its own but pushed to new heights by the pecan caramel sauce.
 I can’t imagine the sugar content in this dish, but it was definitely worth it.
 The other unique option that I tried was the turkey bobotie, which mixed eggs, meat, and fruit to create quite an interesting combo.
 If you’re looking for an African dish that isn’t commonly available, the bobotie is the way to go.
 It wasn’t a personal favorite and was a little on the heavy side, but I’d suggest giving it a shot.
 A highlight from the more typical breakfast fare was the sausage, which were miles beyond the typical hotel breakfast.

 What really made Boma click was the broad selection for my daughters, who each have very different preferences.
 Along with the Mickey waffles and various pastries, there were lots of fruits and other familiar options.
 Both girls had plenty to eat and really enjoyed the atmosphere.
 It isn’t always easy to find a cool location that checks all the boxes, so it was refreshing to have one at our resort.
 It was the perfect way to get started on a long day of travel back home.